MarkEWaite/jenkins-bugs/README.md

 testing of Jenkins bug reports while allowing some reuse of the work to test those bug reports.

-The master branch is also used in several freestyle jobs.
+The master branch is used in several freestyle jobs and is branched to JENKINS-61120.
+Pull requests may be submitted against the master branch from JENKINS-61120.